rasachdev/data146/project5part1.md

 # Project 5 - Part 1

 ## 1. Data Results on WealthC
 First, I set the variable **wealthC** as my target.

-I then performed a linear regression and computed the mean squared error, MSE.
+I performed a linear regression and computed the mean squared error, MSE.
 For the MSE, I got 0.44281.
 Then I standardized the features and again computed the MSE.
 With that step, I got the same MSE of 0.44281.
+When comparing the coefficients of the two models, the standardized coefficients is different and smaller than the non-standardized set.

 For my linear regression, I got a mean training score of 0.7358361818893744 and mean testing score of 0.7350550082046395.
 I also got a mean MSE trainging score of 0.44278652650445827 and a mean MSE testing score of 0.44375466672109376.
-When comparing the coefficients of the two models, they are smaller  and different than .

 Next I ran a ridge regression.
 The results I got were an alpha value of 76.0 with a training score of 0.7358363174051512 and a testing score of 0.7350544860652567.